Liouville quantum gravity as a mating of trees

 As we will explain in detail in Section~\ref{sec::brownian_boundary_length}, the main inputs into the proof of Theorem~\ref{thm::quantum_cone_bm_rough_statement} are Theorem~\ref{thm::welding} and Theorem~\ref{thm::zip_up_wedge_rough_statement}.
 (See also Figure~\ref{fig::quantum_cone_bm}.)
 Indeed, these results imply that drawing a certain pair of whole-plane $\SLE_\kappa(2-\kappa)$ processes coupled together as flow lines of a whole-plane GFF \cite{ms2013imag4} on top of an independent $\gamma$-quantum cone ($W=4-\gamma^2$) yields a pair of independent quantum wedges of weight $2-\tfrac{\gamma^2}{2}$.
 These flow lines give the left and right boundaries of~$\eta'$ stopped upon hitting~$0$.
 This, combined with the invariance statement~\eqref{eqn::qc_invariance} implies that $(L,R)$ has independent increments and it does not require much additional work to extract from this that $(L,R)$ must be \emph{some} two-dimensional Brownian motion.
-In the case that $\kappa' \in (4,8)$, we then compute the almost sure Hausdorff dimension of the set of local cut times for $\eta'$ (with the $\gamma$-LQG area parameterization).
-These local cut times turn out to correspond to so-called ``cone times'' for $(L,R)$, so we are able to determine the covariance matrix for $\kappa' \in (4,8)$ (and for the limiting case $\kappa = 8$) by matching the dimension that we find with the dimension given in the main result of \cite{EVANS_CONE_TIMES}.
-In Section~\ref{sec::brownian_boundary_length}, additional explanation is provided as to how this result relates to the scaling limits of discrete random planar map models \cite{sheffield2011qg_inventory} described earlier.
-We will not identify the correlation constant for $\kappa' > 8$ here, though it is natural to guess that the formula given in Theorem~\ref{thm::quantum_cone_bm_rough_statement} continues to hold when $\kappa' > 8$. .
+In the case that $\kappa' \in (4,8)$, we then compute the a.s.\ Hausdorff dimension of the set of times $t$ for $\eta'$ which are local cut times.
+The time parameterization that we take here for $\eta'$ is the $\gamma$-LQG area parameterization (which corresponds to the standard time parameterization so that $(L,R)$ evolves as a Brownian motion).
+These local cut times turn out to correspond to so-called ``cone times'' for $(L,R)$, so we are able to determine the covariance matrix for $\kappa' \in (4,8)$ (and for the limiting case $\kappa' = 8$) by matching the dimension that we find with the dimension given in the main result of \cite{EVANS_CONE_TIMES}.
+In Section~\ref{sec::brownian_boundary_length}, additional explanation is provided as to how this result relates to the scaling limits of discrete random planar map models \cite{sheffield2011qg_inventory}.

-Our next result is that the pair $(L,R)$ from Theorem~\ref{thm::quantum_cone_bm_rough_statement} almost surely determines both the space-filling $\SLE_{\kappa'}$ exploration path and the entire LQG surface.
+Our next result is that the pair $(L,R)$ from Theorem~\ref{thm::quantum_cone_bm_rough_statement} a.s.\ determines both the space-filling $\SLE_{\kappa'}$ exploration path and the entire LQG surface.